 To attain the Bachelor of Criminal Justice and Psychological Studies students will be required to complete 288 credit points in total consisting of the following:

-- 264 credit points of Core studies units - 24 credit points of Psychology Elective studies as required by APAC accreditation.
+- 264 credit points of Core studies units including 24 credit points of Capstone Studies. - 24 credit points of Psychology Elective studies as required by APAC accreditation.

 First Year Core